What Makes Looped Transformers Perform Better Than Non-Recursive Ones: River-V-Valley Brings Superior Optimization Performance

-The well-conditioned U-shaped valley of \emph{Single-Attn} leads to converge rapidly in the valley subspace (within $K_1$ steps).
-The ill-conditioned V-shaped valley of \emph{Looped-Attn} leads to slower convergence in the valley (within $K_2$ steps, where $K_2 > K_1$).
+Let $K$ be a number of iterations large enough such that the valley parameters for both models have converged to the bottom of their respective valleys.
+The well-conditioned U-shaped valley of \single leads to converge rapidly in the valley subspace (within $K_1$ steps).
+The ill-conditioned V-shaped valley of \looped leads to slower convergence in the valley (within $K_2$ steps, where $K_2 > K_1$).
 We consider $K = K_2$.

 At iteration $K$, for both models, the valley parameters are $\theta_{V,K}^{(1)} \approx \mathbf{0}$ and $\theta_{V,K}^{(2)} \approx \mathbf{0}$.
 Thus, $\widehat{L}_K^{(1)} \approx \widehat{L}_{\text{River}, K}^{(1)}$ and $\widehat{L}_K^{(2)} \approx \widehat{L}_{\text{River}, K}^{(2)}$.